 Few people set out to sabotage their finances, yet many otherwise intelligent men and women do just that!
 From simple oversights to deliberate actions, these individuals reduce their earning power, damage their careers, and make saving for the future harder than it needs to be.

 If you do not want to follow in their footsteps, knowing where they went wrong is a good place to start.
-Here are five surefire ways to damage your finances, and some ideas for avoiding the dangerous outcomes.
+Here are six surefire ways to damage your finances, and some ideas for avoiding the dangerous outcomes.

 #1 – Ignoring Your Education